X

 About the CWEA ECI Grade 1 exam

-The CWEA Environmental Compliance Inspector (ECI) exams are for people working or who want to work as Environmental Compliance Inspectors in California.
+The CWEA Environmental Compliance Inspector (ECI) exams are designed for people currently working as, or aspiring to become, Environmental Compliance Inspectors in California.

-The exams are run by the California Water Environmental Association (CWEA), an organization for wastewater professionals in California.
+The exams are administered by the California Water Environment Association (CWEA), a professional organization dedicated to wastewater professionals in California.

 Practice questions